 Development Character: These areas will provide proper transitions to surrounding areas with lower densities/heights.
 Many structures will require ground-floor retail with residences or offices or both on upper floors.
-Allow the adaptive reuse of historic non-residential structures with densities higher than the surrounding neighborhood through the planned development process.
-Allow higher residential densities when a project is providing significant public benefits such as long-term affordable housing.
-Incorporate risk reduction and adaptation strategies in the built environment.

 MIXED-USE DOWNTOWN

 Goal: Support and encourage a vibrant, 24-hour live-work-play environment in the Central Business District, and provide areas to support a high density office corridor.